runtimeverification/proof-checker/docs/proof-language.md

         # free instances of var => we know that those won't affect
         # the result as svar != var
         return pattern.s_fresh(svar) and plug.s_fresh(svar) # subst-after-subst

+    def positive(svar):
+        if svar == var:
+            # All free occurrences of svar are being replaced with plug,
+            # so positivity only depends on plug
+            return plug.positive(svar)

+        # Both pattern and plug need to be checked, as
+        # the substitution is well-formed by assumption so
+        # there is at least one occurrence of var being replaced

+        # Note that the unsubstituted var in pattern
+        # do not influence the result, as svar != var
+        return pattern.positive(svar) and plug.positive(svar)

+    def negative(svar):
+        if svar == var:
+            # All free occurrences of svar are being replaced with plug,
+            # so negativity only depends on plug
+            return plug.negative(svar)

+        # Both pattern and plug need to be checked, as
+        # the substitution is well-formed by assumption so
+        # there is at least one occurrence of var being replaced

+        # Note that the unsubstituted var in pattern
+        # do not influence the result, as svar != var
+        return pattern.negative(svar) and plug.negative(svar)
 ```